faucetsdn/faucet/docs/intro.rst

 ^^^^^^^
-Faucet follows open source software engineering best practices, including unit and systems testing (python unittest based), as well static analysis (pytype, pylint, and coveralls) and fuzzing (python-afl).
+Faucet follows open source software engineering best practices, including unit and systems testing (python unittest based), as well static analysis (pytype, pylint, and codecov) and fuzzing (python-afl).
 Faucet's systems tests test all Faucet features, from switching algorithms to routing, on virtual topologies.
 However, Faucet's systems tests can also be configured to run the same feature tests on real OpenFlow hardware.
 Faucet developers also host